 - 10 drops tea tree essential oil

 - 8 drops frankincense essential oil

 - In a small bowl, blend the Epsom salt and sea salt.

 - Next, add the remaining ingredients and blend well.

-- Add to a warm bath (about 2-3 inches if using tub).
+- Add to a warm bath (about 4 inches of water if using tub).
 Use half the recipe if using a basin kit.

 - Sit in bath for 15–20 minutes.

 Dr. Josh Axe is on a mission to provide you and your family with the highest quality nutrition tips and healthy recipes in the world...Sign up to get VIP access to his eBooks and valuable weekly health tips for FREE!